 Plugins are easier to install than mods, as they only need to be installed on the server, while mods need to be installed on both the server and the Minecraft client.

-Set up your server and make sure to choose Minecraft Java Edition.
-Once that’s done click on the Manage button for your Minecraft server instance:
+Set up your Minecraft server, making sure to choose Java Edition.
+Once that’s done, click on the Manage button for your Minecraft server instance:

-From there choose Server settings, the option you are looking for is Server type, there you will be able to choose from a variety of custom server types:
+Next, choose Server settings → Server type, where you will be able to choose from a variety of custom server types: